Right Arrow

 Integration with existing infrastructure

-PPE detection systems integrate seamlessly with existing CCTV networks and Video Management Systems (VMS) without requiring complete overhauls.
-These systems work with ONVIF-conformant VMS platforms, eliminating proprietary lock-ins while leveraging current camera investments.
+PPE detection systems integrate with existing camera networks and Video Management Systems (VMS) without requiring complete overhauls.
+These systems work with ONVIF-conformant VMS platforms, eliminating proprietary lock-ins while using current camera investments.

 Mobile-first monitoring